fivetran/dbt_package_updater/README.md

 * All the repos to be updated.
 This is under the `repositories` key.
 * The bounds for the `require-dbt-verion` variable in the `dbt_project.yml` files of each package to be updated.
-* The version of dbt to be used in CircleCI to test the upgrades.
+* The version of dbt to be used in Buildkite to test the upgrades.
 This is under the `ci-dbt-version` key.
 * The version of each dependent package should be updated to in all the dbt packages, i.e. dbt-utils, fivetran-utils.

 ### 5. Run Hooper